EpicBrainUser/python-booklet/python_booklet.typ

 ```
 0. Using descriptive names \
     This might be really really obvious but using good, descriptive, clear and mostly short names for functions #glspl("var") and #glspl("cls") is really important to keep your code easy to read and use.
-Here we had to explain what the function did and what the parameter was.
+Here we had to explain what the function did and what the #gls("parameter") was.
 Instead if we had written this: \
 ```python
 def find_circumference(diameter):
     # 3.141 is pi, which we multiply the diameter to get the circumference